The DRIVE Framework #

 - Capability Fit: Can they actually perform this behavior?

-- Context Fit: Does their environment support this behavior?
+- Context Fit: Does the social and physical environment support this behavior?

 - Validate selection through realistic testing